donpapitoskey/reactNativeChallenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [react-native init <projectName>](https://reactnative.dev/docs/0.8/getting-started).

 ### React Challenge - Of Rick & Morty